 What kinds of qualifications are acceptable?

 A patent attorney needs to understand the inventions their clients are trying to protect.
-Therefore, you need to have studied one of the many fields of science or technology that contain inventions which can be patented.
+Therefore, you need to have studied one of the many fields of science or technology that contain inventions which can be potentially patented.

 Only the Board can decide whether your qualification is appropriate.